Windows PC vs. Mac for Trading: Key Takeaways

 An array of tricks can make life a little easier across the Apple ecosystem.
 You can unlock your Macbook with an Apple Watch, or paste text in your iPhone copied from your Macbook.

-Windows PCs aren’t there yet … although new Google innovations could help!
+Windows PCs aren’t there yet … although they have their pluses as well.

 The Pros of Windows PCs